tigerfarm/arduino/README.md

 + To turn it on, flip the On/Off toggle down.
 It turns on in a stopped state.
 + Lights on: MEMR, MI, WO.
 + Lights on: WAIT.
-When first turning on:
+When first turning on, reset and clear it to get started,
++ On another video, the person flipped Stop, and Reset.
++ Or, in the video I'm following,
-+ Raise and hold STOP, and press RESET (up): All address and data bit LEDs go on.
+    Raise and hold STOP, and press RESET (up): All address and data bit LEDs go on.
 Other LEDs are off.
 + When released, address LEDs go off, program counter is all zeros.
     Data LEDs is the random data value in zero memory location.
 + Lights on: MEMR, MI, WO.
 + Lights on: WAIT.
-+ On another video, the person flipped Stop and Run, and Reset and Clear.

 To see what is in memory location 2,
 + Set the sense switches (toggles) to address 2 (00 000 010) and flip up EXAMINE (switch returns to center).